jstz-dev/jstz/docs/quick_start.md

     Ledger.transfer(requester, ONE_TEZ);
   } else {
     return new Response(
-      "Sorry, I don't have enough tez to fulfill your request", );
+      JSON.stringify("Sorry, I don't have enough tez to fulfill your request"), );
   }

-  setReceivedTez(requester, receivedTez + 1);
+  setReceivedTez(requester, recievedTez + 1);
+  addPoliteMessage(requester, message);

+  return new Response(
-  return new Response("Thank you for your polite request.
-You received 1 tez!");
+    JSON.stringify("Thank you for your polite request.
+You received 1 tez!"), );
 };

 export default handler;